STRIDES/NIHCloudLabGCP/tutorials/README.md

 ## **Biomedical Workflows on GCP** <a name="VC"></a>

 There are a lot of ways to run workflows on GCP.
 Here we list a few posibilities each of which may work for different research aims.
-As you walk through the various tutorials below, think about how you could possibly run that workflow more efficiently using a one of the other methods listed here.
+As you walk through the various tutorials below, think about how you could possibly run that workflow more efficiently using one of the other methods listed here.

 - The most simple method is probably to spin up a Compute Engine instance, and run your command interactively, or using `screen` or, as a [startup script](https://cloud.google.com/compute/docs/instances/startup-scripts/linux) attached as metadata.
 - You could also run your pipeline via a Vertex AI notebook, either by splitting out each command as a different block, or by running a workflow manager (Nextflow etc.).
 See [here](https://codelabs.developers.google.com/vertex_notebook_executor#0) about scheduling a notebook to let it run longer.